Landing page conversions are critical to both paid and organic search strategies.

 Depending on how you create, integrate, and monitor and adjust these “landing pages” in the context of your overall marketing strategies, you could stand to earn far more sales—and revenue for your business.

-For example, you could create a landing page for your social media audience, advertising an eBook you’ve recently written.
+For example, you could create a perfect landing page for your social media/target audience, advertising an eBook you’ve recently written.
 You could use this eBook as an incentive for new email newsletter subscribers, funneling your followers to the form contained in your landing page and securing a number of successful conversions.

 The goal here is to optimize your landing pages for local SEO to gain more conversions, but the type of conversions you seek is up to you.
 Your conversion could be tied to a direct means of achieving revenue—such as selling a specific product—or an indirect means—such as acquiring more signups for your email newsletter.
 Either way, your goal is to get users to interact with your page on some level, which will ultimately drive more revenue to your business.

-How can landing pages do this?
+How can landing page optimization do this?

-Landing pages give your campaign a number of distinct advantages, most of which revolve around the customizability of the strategy.
+Best Landing pages give your campaign a number of distinct advantages, most of which revolve around the customizability of the strategy.
 You can create a number of different landing pages, running simultaneously or one at a time, for any and all inbound marketing campaigns you have in operation, and keep them separate from the rest of your website at the same time.
 In this section, we’ll explore these individual advantages, and some key opportunities for development.

 (Image Source: WishPond)